 - When a group of teachers noticed students avoiding questions because they feared they would look dumb, they designated “Ask a Stupid Question Day” to serve as a safe space for any and all questions to be asked.

-- Ask questions to improve your writing.
+- A list of good questions to ask to improve your writing

 creator and curator